akahu-io/akahu-sdk-js/docs/classes/AkahuClient.md

 • **users**: [`UsersResource`](UsersResource.md)

-Utilities for retreiving information about the Akahu user.
+Utilities for retrieving information about the Akahu user.

 ___